 All reviewers undertake compulsory training in their reviewing role.
 The training for reviews of marking includes watching and understanding the content of the reviewer training video, re-familiarisation with the question paper and mark scheme, reviewing the original standardisation conference training scripts provided to examiners, understanding 'reasonableness' and how it is applied in the review process, and reading and understanding the instructions and guidance document provided by WJEC.
-The training for reviews of moderation includes the reviewer familiarising themselves with the specification requirements and the instructions given at the initial moderators' standardisation conference and applied during the original moderation process and the instructions and guidance document.
+The training for reviews of moderation includes the reviewer familiarising themselves with the specification requirements and the instructions given at the initial moderators' standardisation conference, the mark scheme and the standards established at the standardisation conference and applied during the original moderation process and the instructions and guidance document.